-For an engaging and practical read, I highly recommend Brain Rules by John Medina.
+For an engaging and practical read, I recommend Brain Rules by John Medina.
 In his book, Medina, a developmental molecular biologist, shares his knowledge about the brain and offers concrete advice on how to use this knowledge to make fundamental changes in our lives.

 Medina argues that the brain needs regular breaks if it is to be able to digest new information efficiently.
 What the brain does not need is to be force fed more information and details.
-To counteract this propensity of the brain to start tuning out after 10 minutes, Medina, who lectures at the University of Washington School of Medicine, developed the following approach when delivering his lectures.
+To counteract this propensity of the brain to start tuning out after 10 minutes, Medina, who lectures at the University of Washington School of Medicine, developed the following approach when delivering his hour-long lectures.

 Divide the presentation into 10-minute segments.
 Start with a general concept and then provide the details.